On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

-As mentioned above, restricting to fully-punctured maps isolates out the dynamical part of the problem.
-More specifically, one can encode the dynamics of a fully-punctured pseudo-Anosov map $f$ using the combinatorial tool of \textit{train tracks}.
-The general idea is to approximate the stable foliation $\ell^s$ using a train track $\tau$.
+It has been known since work of Thurston \cite{FLP79} that the dynamics of a fully-punctured pseudo-Anosov map $f$ can be encoded using the combinatorial tool of \textit{train tracks}.
+More specifically, one can approximate the stable foliation $\ell^s$ using a train track $\tau$.
 The fact that $f$ contracts along $\ell^s$ and expands along $\ell^u$ translates to the fact that $f(\tau)$ can be obtained by folding $\tau$.
-One can then compute the dilatation of $f$ from the \textit{transition matrix} recording how the weights on the branches of $\tau$ add up to those of $f(\tau)$.
+One can then compute the dilatation of $f$ from the \textit{transition matrix} which record how the branches of $\tau$ fold over those of $f(\tau)$.

-In \cite{Ago11}, Agol showed that one can choose $\tau$ above such that there is a canonical periodic splitting sequence from $f(\tau)$ to $\tau$.
-The dual triangulations of this splitting sequence determines an ideal triangulation of the mapping torus, which we refer to as the \textit{layered veering triangulation} associated to $f$.

-As the name suggests, there is a definition of \textit{veering triangulations} in general, for which these layered veering triangulations is a subclass of.
-We will defer this general definition to \Cref{subsec:vt}.
-Here it suffices to know that these are ideal triangulations satisfying certain combinatorial conditions which impose strong constraints on the local structure.
-This makes it possible to enumerate veering triangulations up to 16 tetrahedra \cite{GSS} whereas the census for general triangulations is currently only available up to 9 tetrahedra.
+In \cite{Ago11}, Agol showed that one can choose $\tau$ such that there is a canonical periodic splitting sequence from $f(\tau)$ to $\tau$.
+The dual triangulations of this splitting sequence determines an ideal triangulation of the mapping torus, which we refer to as the \textit{veering triangulation} associated to $f$.
+We will recall the definition of veering triangulations in \Cref{subsec:vt}.
+For the moment, it suffices to know that these are ideal triangulations satisfying certain combinatorial conditions which impose strong constraints on the local structure.
+This makes it possible to enumerate veering triangulations up to 16 tetrahedra \cite{GSS}.

-In \cite{AT22}, by studying the Perron-Frobenius components of the transition matrix associated to the splitting sequence, Agol and the author proved the following theorem.
+In \cite{AT24}, by studying the Perron-Frobenius components of the transition matrix associated to the splitting sequence, Agol and the author proved the following theorem.

-\begin{thm}[{\cite{AT22}}] Let $f:S \to S$ be a fully-punctured pseudo-Anosov map with normalized dilatation $\lambda^{-\chi} \leq P$, then the mapping torus of $f$ admits a veering triangulation with $\leq \frac{P^3-1}{2} (\frac{2 \log P^3}{\log(2 P^{-3}+1)}-1)$ tetrahedra. \end{thm}
+\begin{thm}[{\cite{AT24}}] Let $f:S \to S$ be a fully-punctured pseudo-Anosov map with normalized dilatation $\lambda^{-\chi} \leq P$, then the mapping torus of $f$ admits a veering triangulation with $\leq \frac{P^3-1}{2} (\frac{2 \log P^3}{\log(2 P^{-3}+1)}-1)$ tetrahedra. \end{thm}

-Here we remark that a non-quantitative version of this result was proved by Farb, Leininger, and Margalit \cite{FLM11} earlier.
-In \cite{Ago11}, Agol showed a quantitative version but the proof contained a gap; the work in \cite{AT22} fixes that gap.
+We remark that a non-quantitative version of this result was proved by Farb, Leininger, and Margalit \cite{FLM11} earlier.